Call to Arms (2018 video game)

 Call to Arms is a real-time tactics and strategy video game developed by the German company Digitalmindsoft as the spiritual successor to the Men of War series.
 It was released in April 2018.
-A stand-alone expansion pack, titled Gates of Hell: Ostfront, was released in 2021.
+A stand-alone expansion pack, titled Gates of Hell: Ostfront, was developed by Barbedwire Studios and released in 2021, with Digitalmindsoft remaining as the publisher.

 Gameplay

 Call to Arms is a real-time tactics and strategy video game.

 The Domination game mode requires each team to take strategic points on a map, with the number of points decided by the number of players.
 The first team to take the greater number of points wins the round.

 The game provides bots possessing artificial intelligence in multiplayer mode.

-The basegame provides 12 vehicles and 60 pieces of equipment.
+The base game provides 12 vehicles and 60 pieces of equipment.